-The Commission, since January 2017, met with 88 different stakeholders, including representatives of statutory and non-statutory bodies, community and civic society organisations and political representatives.
-Some of those are charged with taking forward criminal justice responses to paramilitarism, some are addressing the societal impacts, and others are service users of the measures which are being implemented.
-Information gleaned from the meetings together with other data will assist the Commissioners in formulating their assessment of progress being made to end paramilitarism.
-The Commission's first report and future reports on progress towards ending paramilitary activity will continue to draw upon these and other sources of information as appropriate.
+The Commission, during the reporting period, met with 80 different stakeholders, including representatives of statutory and non-statutory bodies, community and civic society organisations and political representatives.
+Some of these stakeholders are charged with taking forward criminal justice responses to paramilitarism, some are addressing the societal impacts, and others are service users of the measures which are being implemented.
+Information gleaned from the meetings together with other data assists the Commissioners in formulating their analysis of progress being made to end paramilitarism.
+The Commission's first report on progress towards ending paramilitary activity, which was published during the reporting period, drew upon these and other sources of information as appropriate.